forestryio/forestry.io/hugo/content/blog/add-functionality-to-your-hugo-site-with-theme-components.md

 Using `.Scratch.Set` and `.Scratch.Get`, we can set and retrieve values on the `Scratch` object. `.Scratch.Add` adds a value to a slice.
 In this case, we’re iterating over all of the pages in our list, adding the page’s data into a `.Scratch` value called `item`, and then adding that value to the `items` slice.
 This slice is then output as JSON.

 Alright, here comes the tricky part: parsing the schema from the `json_schema.yml` datafile and building the appropriate content into our data structure.
 Since this is something we will need to do for both `list` and `single` layouts, it is a good idea to encapsulate this behavior into a partial.
+Hugo requires us to explicitly pass all of the data to be used in the partial as the second parameter to the `partial` function, so we're going to use `dict` to build an object on-the-fly containing all of the values we plan to use.

+{{% tip %}}
+If you need more help, I've previously discussed [using `dict` to pass more context into partials](https://forestry.io/blog/3-tips-for-mastering-blocks/#pass-page-context-to-your-hugo-block-layouts).
+{{% /tip %}}

     {{- partial "schema_item.tmpl" (dict "currentPage" .
 "Root" $ "SchemaType" "list") -}}

-We need to pass a lot of information to this partial, so we’re going to wrap it all together in a single object using the `dict` function.
 We’re passing the current page in our loop as `currentPage`, the root context as `Root`, and another one called `SchemaType`.
 Since we’re planning to use this same partial for the single layout as well, we need some way for the `schema_item.tmpl` template to know whether we’re in a single or list context, so we create a variable called `SchemaType` and pass it the value of `list`.

-{{% tip %}}
-If this code snippet is tripping you up, I've previously discussed [using `dict` to pass more context into partials](https://forestry.io/blog/3-tips-for-mastering-blocks/#pass-page-context-to-your-hugo-block-layouts).
-{{% /tip %}}

-Inside of our `schema_item.tmpl` file, all we have to do is set up our data object using a `.Scratch` value with the key of `item` following the schema defined in the `json_schema.yml` file.
+The way we've set up our code, we are expecting the `schema_item.tmpl` file to place our page's data in a `.Scratch` value with the key of `item`.

 The first thing we need to do is locate a compatible schema configuration.
 We will initially look for a schema defined for the current content section, falling back to `default` if it isn’t found.
-For example, if this were rendering the list view for posts, we would check for configuration at `posts.list`, falling back to `default.list` if that doesn’t exist.
+For example, when rendering the list view for posts, we will check for configuration at `posts.list`, falling back to `default.list` if that doesn’t exist.

     {{- if and (isset $.Root.Site.Data.json_schema .currentPage.Section) (isset (index $.Root.Site.Data.json_schema .currentPage.Section) .SchemaType) -}}